 2. You need to change your perceptions.
 Change the way you communicate or change your own behaviour.
 The way you’re looking at things.

-1. Fear is your feeling Anxiety, concerned apprehension, worry, terrified, frightened, scared.
+1. Fear is your feelings of Anxiety, concerned apprehension, worry, terrified, frightened, scared.

 2. You need to prepare yourself wisely and deal with whatever negativity situation is coming up, fear is to get yourself prepared to deal with something, we can deny the alarm or not take action.
 We amplify it and start to think about what the worst thing that could happen instead of taking action.

 3. Get prepared and deal with it.

 1. Guilt is you’ve violated or let someone violate one of your standards.

 2. Don’t deny the feelings of guilt, it’ll always come back to bite you.
 Don’t walk around forevermore, feeling guilty.
 Guilt is for you to learn and not do it again.
 You can not change your past, and you can change your present and future.

 1. Overwhelmed, hopeless, depressed.
 Defeated.
 Flat, numb, stressed.

 2. You need to evaluate.
 Your situation, what’s truly important to you, where you want to be, who you want to be, your priorities, your hopes and your dreams.
 What’s necessary for you in your life right now, what desires do you need to let go of, what do you need to keep and focus on.

 3. Work out what’s an essential focus on that.
 Let go of what isn’t.

 1. Frustrating things aren’t working out how you hoped, or people are not acting how you expected.